 Kevin Adam is a litigation associate in the New York and Boston offices and a member of the firm's Global Competition Group.
 His practice focuses on complex litigation in the areas of antitrust, intellectual property, and commercial disputes.
-Kevin represents several leading global pharmaceutical companies, including Allergan and Boehringer Ingelheim, in class action litigation matters at the cutting edge of antitrust and intellectual property, including AGGRENOX®, BOTOX®, DORYX®, NAMENDA®, and ASACOL®.
-He also has experience advising clients in the aviation, casino, and healthcare industries.
+Kevin represents several leading global pharmaceutical companies, including Allergan and Boehringer Ingelheim, in class action litigation matters at the cutting edge of antitrust and intellectual property, including AGGRENOX®, ASACOL®, BOTOX®, DORYX®, and NAMENDA®.
+He also has experience in antitrust and commercial matters in the agricultural, aviation, casino, health insurance, and petroleum industries.

 Kevin regularly speaks and writes about antitrust, class actions, and intellectual property.
 He has published a number of articles in those areas and is a co-author of a book on class actions titled "Deconstructing Rule 23: A Comparison of Massachusetts and Federal Class-Action Litigation."

 Kevin also has an extensive pro bono practice, with a particular focus on criminal appellate work.
 He has represented criminal defendants in New York's Appellate Division and the New York Court of Appeals.
 Most recently, Kevin successfully vacated a criminal conviction obtained by the New York Attorney General's Office in New York's First Department.

 Kevin graduated from Suffolk University Law School summa cum laude in 2012, where he served as Editor-in-Chief of the Suffolk University Law Review.
 Prior to joining the firm, Kevin worked at the First District Court of Essex County in Salem, Massachusetts and later served as a research assistant for the Honorable John M. Greaney, former Associate Justice of the Supreme Judicial Court of Massachusetts.